harshitha486/FrontEnd-Basics/README.md

-# Web-Development-Basics
+# Frontendf-Basics

-A beginner-friendly repository for learning and practicing core web development concepts using HTML, CSS, and JavaScript.
+A beginner-friendly repository for learning and practicing core frontend concepts using HTML, CSS, and JavaScript.

 ## Topics Covered
 - HTML Basics